RohithRCS/Final-Year-Project/README.md

 ## Usage

 - First-time users enter meal timings for personalized reminders.
-- Navigate to the *Reminders* tab to view or update medication, water, and sleep notifications.
+- Navigate to the *Reminders* tab to view or update medication, water and sleep notifications.
 - Use the *Chatbot* for voice-assisted conversations.
-- Explore the *Activity* section for games, music, exercises, and wellness tips.
+- Explore the *Activity* section for games, music, exercises and wellness tips.
 - Join the *Community* module to interact with nearby users and send voice notes.
 - Emergency alerts notify caregivers or family members for immediate assistance.